xacalite/Unity_OpenCV_Example/README.md

 OpenCV_For_Unity is the VS project for compiling the DLL, which is then included in the Unity project.

-mixcast-vision-unity is a Unity project that demonstrates usage of the DLL for facial recognition
+Unity_OpenCV_Demo is a Unity project that demonstrates usage of the DLL for facial recognition

 This project implements this tutorial series by Thomas Mountainborn, and extends it to demonstrate passing a byte array pointer in order to output the OpenCV feed in a Unity scene: